SAP-samples/teched2025-AD165/exercises/ex2/README.md

 <br>

-1. In this _manifest.json_, line 32 to 41 describe how to fetch the data.
+1. In this _manifest.json_, line 32 to 41 - `data` node within `content` describe how to fetch the data.
 By default, the sample card fetches list data from demo Northwind service.
 	Change this data josn block to the following (replace line 32 to 41 with the lines below) -

 ````json